thalias-silva/education-digital-inequality-analysis/README.md

-# desigualdade-digital-censo-escolar
+# education-digital-inequality-analysis
-Análise da desigualdade digital com base no Censo Escolar
+Analysis of the digital divide based on the Brazilian School Census